Current Grant Opportunity View - GO113

 Innovation Connections (IC) assists SMEs to access knowledge, engage with researchers and innovate.
 The IC Facilitation service is free.
 Depending on your enquiry type, and outcomes of the facilitation, you may then apply for an IC Grant.

 An Innovation Facilitator will help assess the gaps in your business knowledge and provide specialist support.
-There are 3 types of facilitations available:
+There are two types of facilitations available:

 - Technology Facilitation – helps a business to identify new technology, knowledge and expertise